callstack/repack/website/docs/code-splitting/usage.md

 The specific implementation of Code Splitting in your application can be different and should account for your project's specific needs, requirements and limitations.

 In general, we can identify 3 main categories of implementation.
-All of those approaches are based on the same underlying mechanism: Re.Pack's [`ScriptManager API`](../api/repack/client/classes/ScriptManagerAPI) and the native module for it.
+All of those approaches are based on the same underlying mechanism: Re.Pack's [`ScriptManager`](../api/repack/client/classes/ScriptManager) and the native module for it.

 :::caution